arturh85/gamejam2020/README.md

 A multiplayer space shoot-em-up in a desolate space station.

 The isolation is getting to you.
-Everyone is just waiting for their moment to snapand when strange blobs start attacking everyone the rampage starts.
+Everyone is just waiting for their moment to snap - and when strange blobs start attacking everyone the rampage starts.

 - Engine: [Godot](https://godotengine.org/)
 - Based on the following example: [Multiplayer Bomber Demo](https://godotengine.org/asset-library/asset/139)